openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ###### Example: `ofVec2f` as velocity

 ##### Note: C++ Operator Overloading

+**[mh: this proke the flor a bit for me, so I'd recommend pushing it later]**

 Just like we had to define the meaning of a product of a scalar quantity and a vector, programming languages - working with abstract representations of mathematical objects, also need to have definitions of such an operation built in.
-C++ takes special care of these cases, using a feature called _Operator Overloading_: defining the `*` operation to accept a scalar quantity and a vector as left-had side and right-hand side arguments:
+C++ takes special care of these cases, using a feature called _Operator Overloading_: defining the `*` operation to accept a scalar quantity and a vector as left-hand side and right-hand side arguments:

 ```cpp
 ofVec3f operator*( float f, const ofVec3f& vec ) {